darklang/dark/README.md

 You can use `export CURRENTLY_REBUILDING_DOCKER=1` to make your run-in-docker invocations, including say ocamlmerlin, use the old+running container as opposed to attempting to use the container that has an in progress build.

+# Preserving battery life

+The're a poll during building that is a great drain on battery life.
+To reduce the frequency of the poll, run script/builder using POLL_FREQUENCY, which is the number of times per second to check.

+- `POLL_FREQUENCY=0.1 scripts/builder --etc`

+You can also disable the polling (ans consequently the building):

+- `scripts/builder --compile --serve`

 # Debugging elm